A Digital Buy Desk Brings Efficiencies and Can Deliver Multiple-Million in Savings for Auto Companies

-Digital buy desk is a multi-faceted approach to indirect spend, a mix of procurement experts, data and technology brought together to streamline procurement efficiency while shortening the tail and driving savings.
+The concept of a "digital buy desk" is a multi-faceted approach to indirect spend, a mix of procurement experts, data and technology brought together to streamline procurement efficiency while shortening the tail and driving savings.

-Buy Desk Digital Management is different in the way that it attacks the tail – every transaction – to drive savings and efficiency.
+Digital buy desk is different in the way that it attacks the tail – every transaction – to drive savings and efficiency.
 It does so my targeting tail spend and maverick spend to minimise opportunity cost in lost savings.

 Digital buy desk applies artificial intelligence, analytics and robotic process automation to a range of transactional areas including contract to catalogue, catalogue validation and roll out, and source to pay.
 For example, if spend goes through a purchasing card – or PCard – spend analytics will be able to identify which purchases should have been handled by the buy desk.
 To reinforce the point, these purchases are flagged for stakeholder follow-up.
 It is estimated that based on a spend of €1.5 billion, automotive suppliers can realise up to €110 million of spend savings and cost avoidance within three years.